humbertoteixeiraa/fight-project-with-classes/README.md

 # fight-project
- Project of a fight with characters created in the B7 WEB Javascript course.
+Character fight project, using the concept of CLASSES, created in the B7 WEB Javascript course.